 Festivities are the best way to know the local traditions and are to be found everywhere in Madeira.

-They can be religious or profane, but the most important ones are those dedicated to the local patron Saint and the Holly Father Sacrament.
-The church is ornamented beautifully with flowers and after the religious service there is always a procession followed by a brass band and sometimes a wonderful flower carpet.
+They can be religious or profane, but the most important ones are those dedicated to the local patron Saints and the Holy Spirit Sacrament.
+The church is beautifully ornamented with flowers and, after the religious service, there is always a procession followed by a brass band.
+Sometimes a wonderful flower carpet paves the road.

 The surroundings of the church are ornamented with flags, laurel arches and long lines of plastic flowers of various colours.
-In certain moments you might hear locals singing typical songs in pairs challenging each other – “despique”.
-It is also normal to see stalls selling “espetada”, a special homemade bread served warm with garlic butter, as well as regional wine, a fizzy orange drink (“laranjada”), “sangria” and “Poncha”.
-At midnight the sky will be lit with colourful fireworks.
+At times, you might hear locals singing typical songs in pairs challenging each other – “despique”.
+It is also normal to see stalls selling “espetada” and a special homemade bread served warm with garlic butter, as well as regional wine, a fizzy orange drink (“laranjada”), “sangria” and “Poncha”.
+At midnight the sky is lit with colourful fireworks.

 This is something you won’t want to miss!

 Photo courtesy of Maria da Luz Silva